TiranB/Powerquery-ETL-Automation/README.md

 ### Issues in the data
  1. Header Formatting: Column headers are split across two rows, requiring consolidation.
- 2. Combined Attributes: "Shipping Mode" and "Container Type" are stored in a single column, making it difficult to analyze them separately.
+ 2. Combined Attributes: *Shipping Mode* and *Container Type8 are stored in a single column, making it difficult to analyze them separately.
- 3. Missing Derived Metric: While "Order Quantity", "Unit Sell Price", and "Discount Percent" are available, the "Sales Amount" column is missing and needs to be calculated.
+ 3. Missing Derived Metric: While *Order Quantity*, *Unit Sell Price*, and *Discount Percent* are available, the *Sales Amount* column is missing and needs to be calculated.
  4. Lack of Shipping Lead Time: There's no column indicating the number of days between the order date and Shipping date, which is critical for logistics analysis.
- 5. Inconsistent Naming Convention: The "SalesPerson" names include formal prefixes (e.g., Mr., Mrs.), which should be standardized for better data clarity and consistency.
+ 5. Inconsistent Naming Convention: The *SalesPerson* names include formal prefixes (e.g., Mr., Mrs.), which should be standardized for better data clarity and consistency.

 ### Data Cleaning Steps
  1. Selected the 'Transform Sample File' in 'Helping Queries' window